585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 SteelSeries Arctis Nova 5 Wireless gaming headset

 The SteelSeries Arctis Nova 5 Wireless is our current best price/value pick for a multi-platform wireless headset.
-Neodymium magnetic drivers, 100+ game-specific audio presets through SteelSeries Sonar software, 60-hour battery, and dual connectivity (2.4GHz dongle plus Bluetooth) that lets you mix game and phone audio.
-ClearCast Gen2.X microphone for clean Discord and team-chat audio.
+Neodymium magnetic drivers, 100+ game-specific audio presets through SteelSeries Sonar software, up to 60hr battery, and dual connectivity (2.4GHz dongle plus Bluetooth) that lets you mix game and phone audio.
+A retractable ClearCast Gen2.X microphone (a built-in boom) tucks away for clean Discord and team-chat audio.

 What we like: Genuinely versatile (PC, PS5, PS4, Switch, mobile), 100+ EQ presets tuned to specific games, fast-charge gives 6 hours from a 15-minute USB-C top-up, and the SteelSeries Sonar EQ software is the best in this price range.

 What to watch: Lighter clamp force than HyperX Cloud III.
-If you want all-day comfort and don't mind giving up Bluetooth, the older HyperX Cloud III S Wireless is the alternative once it comes back in stock.
-For all-day premium use, the SteelSeries Arctis Nova 7 Wireless Gen 2 is the step up at about $180.
+If you want a firmer, all-day fit, the HyperX Cloud III S Wireless is the newer alternative, now back in stock, and it offers Bluetooth alongside 2.4GHz.
+For all-day premium use, the SteelSeries Arctis Nova 7 Wireless Gen 2 is the step up at about $200 list, and it goes on sale often, so confirm the current price on Amazon.

 Replaces an earlier HyperX Cloud III Wireless pick that went out of stock.
 The Nova 5 added Bluetooth at a similar price point.